 Here’s what I learned from *my* experience.
-It might help you with yours.
+It might help you with your skydiving preparation.

 Take a few minutes to read other peoples’ reviews.
 They’re very telling.
 If I’d read the reviews written about the dropzone where I bumbled up for a jump, I would have known that the unprofessionalism I experienced was totes normal–and that other places operated very differently.

 I also would have discovered that it was not a United States Parachute Association affiliate.
 USPA-affiliated dropzones all over the world follow a certain set of guidelines for safety and professionalism that keep tandem students safer.
-(Skydive Monroe is certainly one of these if you’re wondering.)
+Note, Skydive Monroe is certainly one of these dropzones.

 Skydiving on an empty stomach is no fun.
 Skydiving on a full stomach is no fun, either.
 My empty stomach made my (totally normal) nervousness way worse; something about that vacant, rattly gut feeling is absolutely the wrong thing for a skydive.
-Do yourself a favor and arrive at the dropzone having nourished yourself–and take a few snacks along with you, just in case there’s a wait.
+Do yourself a favor and make sure to eat a balanced meal before arriving at the dropzone.
+It would be wise to take a few snacks along with you, just in case there’s a wait.

 Ask the dropzone for a general timeline of your experience, from when you arrive to when you land from your jump.
-It’ll help you relax to know what’s coming next and when–and relaxation is key.
+It’ll help you relax to know what’s coming next and when–relaxation is key.
 Take time to breathe deeply and visualize the process to calm jangling nerves.
+This will help you mentally prepare for your skydive.

 Of everything I did wrong the day I made my first skydive, this is the one that stings the most.
-The first video I have of myself in the sky is the day I did my first AFF training jump because I was required to have video for that.
+The first video I have of myself in the sky is the day I did my first AFF training jump because I was required to have a video for that.
 If I’d had any foresight before I hopped into the plane for that first tandem, I’d know that there would be no moment like that first jump ever again.
-I’d love to look back on that version of myself and see that terrified face with the life that was about to change–but the decision I made then is made, and, suffice it to say, there’s no video to smile at.
+I’d love to look back on that version of myself and see that terrified face with the life that was about to change–but the decision I made than is made, and, suffice it to say, there’s no video to smile at.
 It’s my hope for you that you’ll make a different one.
+For your first tandem jump, make sure to invest in the skydive pictures and video footage.
+It is so worth it!

 This is by far the best advice I can give you.
 Breathe, deeply and often, from the moment you land at the dropzone all the way to your hootin’, hollerin’ landing.
 It’ll help you get the very most out of your jump.
 Remember: You’re not the first to be scared, and you won’t be the last.